 The meaning that can be derived from a nice piece of ephemera really shouldn’t be understated.
 A humble and historic boarding pass can bring back a flood of great memories for any sentimental traveller.
 We’d get our printers to work on an expanding suite of bag tags, luggage stickers, maps and posters to gift our passengers-cum-brand ambassadors.

 3. Looking The Part

-Who decided it was a good idea to put an adult woman in a black t-shirt with an orange trim and call that a uniform?
-For all its ills, fast fashion has democratised style and made looking sharp available to all.
+Who decided it was a good idea to put an adult woman in a black t-shirt with orange trim and call that a uniform?
+For all its ills, fast fashion has democratised style and made agency looking branding and web design sharp available to all.
 Airlines have no excuse for not draping their crew in hard-working dapper duds.
 We’d look to our friends at Muji and Uniqlo to smartly freshen up our aisles on a budget.

 4. Menus Made For Mile-High Mastication

 A stodgy sandwich and a muffin in a box does not a meal make.
 The human palette isn’t built to taste at 34,000 feet.
 Research has suggested that of our five key tastes, umami is the one that best stands the test of eating at altitude.
 We’d keep our dinner service simple and unpretentious with hot savoury staples built for quick-and-easy galley cooking.

 Low cost carriers are expanding their route maps to include long haul routes and full-service carriers will no-doubt tweak their offerings to compete commercially.
 We’d take the bet that jettisoning a few rows of seating in order to space out the leg room in economy would be a revenue winner for those keen to trade off a little more cash for a lot more comfort.